PID Accelerated Temporal Difference Algorithms: Gain Adaptation

 requiring the values of $\partial (\BRpi V_{k+1})(x) / \partial \kappa_{\cdot}$ and $(\BRpi V_{k+1})(x)$ for every $x$.
 We will see that using a sample $(X_t, A_t, R_t, X_t')$, these values can be estimated for $x = X_t$ but not for other states.
 A replay buffer could give us access to samples at more states or function approximation could directly provide estimates at all states.
 However, as these techniques suffer from memory and stability issues, a better solution is needed for this challenge.

 To avoid the difficulty of the inner product term, we modify the update rule of the gains at iteration $t$ to minimize $(\BRpi V_{t + 1})(X_t)^2$ instead of $\norm{\BRpi V_{t + 1}}_2^2$.
 This modification is similar to performing stochastic gradient descent instead of gradient descent.
 Instead of defining the loss over the whole state space, we consider the loss on a single sampled state.
-Consequently, the update depends only on the state and action of the current sample $(X_t, A_t, R_t, X_t')$.
+Consequently, the new term only depends on the values at $X_t$.
 We get the following update:

 The term $(\BRpi V_{t + 1})(X_t)$ above can be estimated in a similar manner to \eqref{eq:br-estimate}.
 Estimating the derivative $\partial (\BRpi V_{t+1}) (X_t) / \partial \kappa_{\cdot}$ as well as $(\BRpi V_{t + 1})(X_t)$ in an unbiased way is another challenging problem.
 It is known that forming an unbiased estimate for both of these quantities with only one sample at state $X_t$ leads to double-sampling issues \citep{BAIRD199530}.
 As in prior work \citep{kearney2018tidbd}, we use the semi-gradient trick for this problem.
 Specifically, we treat the $\Tpi V$ term in $\BRpi V$ as constant and ignore its derivative.
 This yields the estimate